uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         A vector that encodes information about single real object or an event.
         Contains at least one :term:`feature`.

+        Examples: A rectangle can be described by two features: its width and height.

     Inference
         A process of applying a :term:`trained<Training>` :term:`model` to the :term:`dataset` with a goal to make predictions of